rgcoders/smileyfacegame/README.md

 Players have to select the extra face on the left hand side.

 Overview:
-A JavaScript coding exercise that dynamically adds content to the DOM by appending and removing "children."
+A JavaScript coding exercise that dynamically adds content based on user activity.

 Key Activities:
 I use the JavaScript random() Method to place the smiley faces in random positions.
 I used an "onclick" Event Handler to allow the user to interact with the web page.
 The game gets progressively harder - and more fun! - the more you play.

-Class:
-The game represents the final project in a Coursera course titled 'HTML, CSS and JavaScript.'

 JavaScript Principles Used
 - random() Method